astronomer/astro-sdk/TUTORIAL.md

 ## Install Astro-SDK on your local machine

-* Run the following command to install the Python SDK, with the extra packages necessary to interface with AWS and Snowflake.
+* Run the following command to install the Python SDK, with the extra packages necessary to access AWS and Snowflake.

   ```shell